OXID-eSales/oxideshop_ce/README.md

 If you want to install OXID eShop including example data like products, categories etc., you first need to install the demo data package:

-1. `$ composer require oxid-esales/oxideshop-demodata-ce:dev-b-6.0`
+1. `$ composer require --no-update oxid-esales/oxideshop-demodata-ce:dev-b-6.0`
+2. `$ composer update --no-dev`

 ### IDE code completion